mesosphere/marathon/docs/docs/index.md

 ### Upgrading to a Newer Version

 Upgrading to a newer version of Marathon should be seamless.
-Be aware that downgrading from versions >= 0.7.0 to a version < 0.7.0 is not possible because of incompatible changes in the data format.
-We recommend to create backups of the Zookeeper state before upgrading to be able to downgrade in case of problems after an upgrade.
+Be aware that downgrading from versions >= 0.7.0 to older versions is not possible because of incompatible changes in the data format.

+We recommend to creating a backup of the ZooKeeper state before upgrading to be able to downgrade in case of problems after an upgrade.
+This can done by creating a copy of ZooKeeper's [data directory](http://zookeeper.apache.org/doc/r3.1.2/zookeeperAdmin.html#The+Data+Directory).

 [See here](https://mesosphere.github.io/marathon/docs/upgrade/06xto070.html) for an upgrade guide from 0.6.* to 0.7.0